-Services must be approved by an instructor (or designate) and are designated on a specified day.
+Services must be approved by an instructor (or designate) and planned according to the student's schedules.
 If a patron comes in and Guest Services either needs the student executing the personal service, or the student receiving it, to take care of the patron, the student receiving the service must reschedule their service.
 All patrons take priority to ensure students have the opportunity to build their skills accordingly and meet course requirements.

 Please note that personal services are considered rewards and scheduled for students who are up to date with all projects, tests, and worksheets.
 School assignments and successful learning are a priority; students behind on projects, tests, and worksheets who partake in a personal service run the risk of further falling behind and may be subject to extra instructional charges at the term of their enrollment agreement.